lake-wg/authz/draft-selander-ace-ake-authz.md

 where

 * ID_U is the identity of the device, for example a reference or pointer to the device certificate
-* SS is defined above.
+* SS is the selected cipher suite in EDHOC.

 ### EAD_2